Easter decorations don’t have to be expensive. An easy, yet thrifty tutorial on How to Make Glitter Decorated Easter Eggs.

 8. If you do not use the skewers, continue applying Mod Podge to only half of the egg, apply glitter and then place the non-glittered side down in an empty egg carton.

 9. Go ahead and coat the top half of the remaining eggs and allow adequate time to dry and the glitter to adhere before flipping over and continuing.

 How do you decorate for Easter?
+Have you ever made glitter decorated Easter eggs?
 Any quick and easy decorations you have to share?